jredwardson/tsql-notes/70-762/OptimizingConcurrencyAndLockingBehavior.md

  2.**sys.dm_os_waiting_tasks** Use this DMV to see which tasks are waiting for a resource.
 * Whereas the earlier query showing existing locks is helpful for learning how SQL Server acquires locks, this table returns information that is more useful on a day-today basis for uncovering blocking chains.
-For example, in the query below you can see that session 2 is blocked by session 1.
+For example, in the above examples you can see that session 2 is blocked by session 1.

 ```
 SELECT